Inter-Regional Report on Gender Equality and the Political Empowerment of Women

 Toolkit on the Safety of Journalists

-The FOE working group is committed to promote the vital link between protecting free speech and democracy.
-To do so, the Working Group in September 2017 produced the first ever TOOLKIT ON THE SAFETY OF JOURNALISTS FOR THE PERSONNEL OF THE DIPLOMATIC MISSIONS.
+This first ever TOOLKIT ON THE SAFETY OF JOURNALISTS FOR THE PERSONNEL OF THE DIPLOMATIC MISSIONS was commissioned by the Community’s Working Group of the Freedom of Opinion and Expression.
 The Toolkit’s key objective is to provide guidance on the safety of journalists and media actors to diplomatic personnel who might come into contact with journalists in distress.

 The toolkit will help diplomats create a safer environment for journalists and, in turn, help protect freedom of speech and our democratic institutions.